Alpha Omega Alpha Banquet and Visiting Professor

 AOA Dr. David de Harter and Diane de Harter Visiting Professor

-Herbert Chen, MD, is the 2023 AOA Dr. David de Harter and Diane de Harter Visiting Professor.
-He is the chair of the Department of Surgery at University of Alabama at Birmingham and a professor of surgery, pediatrics, and biomedical engineering.
-He will address the 2023 inductees at the banquet and also give a public talk.
+Hillary Lum, MD, PhD, is the 2025 AOA Dr. David de Harter and Diane de Harter Visiting Professor.
+Dr. Lum is an associate professor of medicine-geriatrics at the University of Colorado School of Medicine in Aurora, CO.
+She will address the 2025 inductees at the banquet and also give a public talk.

 Alpha Omega Alpha